 Now you have a reservation at a price you are happy with.
 We can now use the Power of the internet to see if that price can be Beaten.
 There are tonnes of different price comparison tools out there.
 We like to use the BIG players simply as there is more protection should anything go wrong.

-Very often we find our hotel that we have booked on Booking.com actually drops in price on booking.com after we have booked.
-No Problem that’s why wee Booked with FREE cancellation.
+Very often we find the hotel that we have booked on Booking.com actually drops in price on booking.com after we have booked.
+No Problem that’s why we Booked with FREE cancellation.
 The site allows you to simply cancel your booking and the Re-Book at the new lower price.